 Enhanced annuity – In most situations, poor health or a lifestyle that could reduce your life expectancy isn’t considered beneficial, but when it comes to your pension annuity these things may secure an enhanced annuity and therefore a higher retirement income.
 This is because the annuity may not have to cover as many years.

 • Rates vary between providers and the time at which an annuity is bought.

 • Longevity is an important factor – the longer you live the lower the payments

 • Value for money is a big question – the profit margins on some annuity products can be as high as 18%.

 There are other considerations such as once an annuity has been bought it can’t be traded or swapped for another product, so seeking advice is highly recommended.
-There is lots of useful information available, including: https://www.moneyadviceservice.org.uk/en/search?query=annuities
+You could approach the Society of Later Life Advisers (SOLLA); or websites such as http://www.ukcareguide.co.uk or http://www.moneyadviceservice.org.